Sienci-Labs/Resources/atc/atc-assembly/atc-before-you-begin.md

 ## Before You Begin

-If you’re installing the ATC on a **new machine build**, please complete the assembly, before returning to this guide.
+If you’re installing the ATC on a **new machine**, please complete the machine assembly first before following this guide.

 The expected ATC assembly time is **2–4 hours**, so be sure to allot enough time and pace yourself to avoid errors, damage, or injury during the process.